 Banded Trio of Storage Cups with Inner Lining

 Over the years, the constant on my desk has been the pencil cup my oldest daughter made for me in preschool from a soup can and construction paper.
 I’ll never get rid of it, or the My Little Pony® pencil that came with it.
-But over the years, I have added some more elegant versions by its side, like this banded trio of pencil cups in three sizes.
-We selected the vintage designs of the Eclectic Elements fabric collection by Tim Holtz – a good choice since pencils and pens themselves seem to have become part of the vintage world in today’s iPad® driven environment.
+Over the years, I have added some more elegant versions by its side, like this banded trio of pencil cups in three sizes.
+We selected the vintage designs of the Eclectic Elements fabric collection by Tim Holtz – a good choice since pencils and pens themselves seem to have become part of the vintage world in today’s device-driven environment.